ALL GOODS AND SERVICES SUPPLIED ARE SUBJECT TO THE COMPANY’S TERMS AND CONDITIONS OF SALE.

 The Company will own the copyright to the finished works produced by The Company or part thereof.
 The Client will be assigned rights to use the works, once final payment under these terms and conditions and any additional charges incurred have been paid.
 Rights to photos, graphics, source code, work-up files, and computer programs are specifically not transferred to the Client and remain the property of their respective owners.
 The Company and its subcontractors retain the right to display graphics and other works elements as examples of their work in their respective portfolios and the like.
 All Works will contain a copyright/legal statement with a link to The Company’s website.

 Ads orders are subscription based and will be charged monthly until cancelled.
 Ads orders are scheduled to be charged on the 25th of every month, although it may take 1-2 days for the payment to be processed.
-Minimum term as stipulated on the order, whole minimum term multiplied by the amount of the order must be paid to The Company on cancellation prior to minimum term.
+Minimum term as stipulated on the order, or if not, then the minimum term of 6 months applies.
+Whole minimum term multiplied by the amount of the order must be paid to The Company on cancellation prior to minimum term.

 The cancellation of an Ads Order within the contractual period will result in the payment in full for the products and/or services already offered/completed by The Company.
 Cancellation in writing is required to end the subscription.